grg2rsr/line_scan_traces_extractor/README.md

 ![ ](https://github.com/grg2rsr/line_scan_traces_extractor/blob/master/screenshot.png  "program screenshot")

+Traces are extracted by clicking the the middle mouse button.

 ### Output
 upon closing the windows, a `.csv` file is written with the following format
 + header: ROI number, starting at 0